SystemsApproach/sdn/arch.rst

 	the host OS and the NIC connecting the host to the network) as an extension of the network, running under the control of a Network OS.
-A more host-centric perspective is equally valid, and perhaps more importanly, comes with a robust ecosystem of open source software that runs as part of the host OS.
-DPDK is an example.
-It's a copy-free optimization for moving packets between the NIC and the application process running in user space.
+A more host-centric perspective is equally valid, and perhaps more importantly, comes with a robust ecosystem of open source software that runs as part of the host OS.

+	DPDK is one example.
 Another example that's gaining traction is the combination of eBPF (extended Berkeley Packet Filter) and XDP (eXpress Data Path).
-When used together, they provide a way to program generlized Match-Action rules in the OS kernel, or potentially even on the NIC.
+When used together, they provide a way to program generalized Match-Action rules in the OS kernel, or potentially even on a SmartNIC.
 This is similar in spirit to OpenFlow and P4, except they allow for the Action part to be an arbitrary program.
-In contrast, OpenFlow defines a fixed set of Actions, while P4 is a restricted language for expressing Actions.
+In contrast, OpenFlow defines a fixed set of Actions, and P4 is a restricted language for expressing Actions (e.g., it does not include loops).
 This is necessary when the Action must execute within a fixed cycle budget, as is the case for a switch-based forwarding pipeline.